-When RCY receives a 'reportable circumstance' concerning an injury or death of a child in care or young person receiving 'reviewable services' from government, staff assess as to whether the injury meets the threshold of 'critical' or life-altering injuries.
-These are 'in-mandate'.
-Injuries not meeting this threshold are coded as 'out of mandate'.
+When RCY receives a "reportable circumstance" concerning an injury or death of a child in care or young person receiving "reviewable services" from government, staff assess as to whether the injury meets the threshold of "critical" or life-altering injuries.
+These are "in-mandate".
+Injuries not meeting this threshold are coded as "out of mandate".
 While all are documented, the former receive a more thorough review.
-Reviewable services are defined in the RCY Act and including services under the CFCS Act, child and youth with support needs services, mental health and addiction services and youth justice services.
+Reviewable services are defined in the RCY Act and include services under the CFCS Act, child and youth with support needs services, mental health and addiction services and youth justice services.

-43 RCY is only able to undertake one or two full investigations at a time as each one typically takes between one and two years to complete and involves a number of staff.
+44 RCY is only able to undertake one or two full investigations at a time as each one typically takes between one and two years to complete and involves a number of staff.

-family characteristics as well as across regions and responsible entities (MCFD and/or ICFSA).
+Case Management (ICM) system records and RCY records was completed.
+These children's stories have been selected to reflect diversity across ages, Indigeneity, legal status and family characteristics as well as across regions and responsible entities (MCFD and/or ICFSA).
 They have also been selected because they provide clear examples of systemic issues that will be highlighted in this report including: impacts of intergenerational family and intimate partner violence, importance of family support, importance of kin-carer assessment and support for those children unable to live with their parent(s), confusion about roles and responsibilities, importance of intersectoral and interagency communication and coordination, workload challenges, and parental mental health and substance use issues.

 Some of the children whose stories are being shared have died, while the others experienced catastrophic injuries that will result in life-long harms.
 Each of these children's siblings and family members have also been greatly impacted by their experiences.
-When we discuss these stories in the RCY we intentionally take time with each one to remember and honour the beautiful spirits of these young people, and we encourage readers to do the same.
+When we discuss these stories in RCY we intentionally take time with each one to remember and honour the beautiful spirits of these young people, and we encourage readers to do the same.

 The Representative acknowledges that there are some limitations to what can be learned from these stories.
 They are drawn from reports that come from MCFD and ICFSAs.
 RCY has done a thorough analysis of the written records of these children's stories, but the Office has not conducted a full investigation and therefore the voices of the child, care providers and caregivers, family members, service providers and others are not reflected except through those written records.